 Now Do It Again Backwards: At one point in book five, when one of the perambulator's reality tweaks causes all the animal members of the party to turn into humans, Jon-Tom proceeds to change them back by singing Bruce Springsteen's "Human Touch"...backwards.
 Unfortunately for him, this also causes him to turn into a howler monkey; he considers singing the song forwards again to restore himself, but has to pick something else so as to protect his friends.

-Nuke 'em: Apparently a last resort of the Plated Folk in the second book's final battle.
+Nuke 'Em: Apparently a last resort of the Plated Folk in the second book's final battle.
 It's actually a very clean bomb, as there is nothing described about the radiation affecting anyone.
+(It's suggested earlier that the Plated Folk actually stumbled on a neutron bomb plan).

 One Head Taller: Jon-Tom (over six feet tall) and pretty much any human in the other world (even the males top out at five-and-a-half).